Post-hospital home care support after discharge in Charleston

 Non-medical home care after hospitalization, surgery, rehab, or illness for Charleston-area families planning a safer return home.

 Home Care Charleston SC provides non-medical post-hospital home care across the Charleston Metro.
-We can help with daily routines, meals, hygiene support, mobility reminders, errands, appointments, and family communication.
+We help with daily routines, meals, hygiene support, mobility reminders, errands, appointments, and family communication.
 Medical instructions, wound care, medication administration, and skilled nursing should be handled by qualified medical professionals.

 Plan Post-Hospital Support